WPDevelopers/embedpress/src/readme.txt

 WordPress supports around 35 embed sources, but EmbedPress adds over 40 more, including Facebook, Google Maps, Google Docs, UStream!
 Just use the URL!

 == Description ==

 The goal of EmbedPress is to embed ANYTHING in WordPress.
+EmbedPress adds to the existing sources that WordPress supports.
 We’re starting with Facebook, Google, UStream and more.
 All you need is the URL and you can embed media from over 40 more providers into your WordPress site!
+Simply add the URL and EmbedPress will do the rest.

 In addition to the default WordPress sources, EmbedPress supports these providers: